rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 Browse "long_slit_reduction_with_PyRAF.py" to be familiar with the reduction process and change accordingly to your needs.
 You can also modify "relspyraf.py" to include some more functionalities or new functions.

-This is a standard easy reduction.
-There might be additional steps that your observations require not included in this steps (e.g. illumination correction)
+This is an example of a standard (easy) reduction.
+There might be additional steps required by your observations not included in this tutorial (e.g. illumination correction)